 STH Editor’s Choice Awards

 STH gives a handful of products each year the Editor’s Choice award to products that offer significant advancements in the market.

 Check out The STH Editors Choice Award Winners for how we decide and the products that have received the award thus far.

 WordPress is the Internet’s #1 platform for running websites.
 As your site grows, you are likely to find shared hosting, VPS and cloud instances have trouble meeting your cost/ performance needs.
 The STH DIY WordPress Hosting Hardware Guide will walk you through the decisions you will face.

-FreeNAS is an extremely popular ZFS storage platform based on FreeBSD.
-While FreeNAS is a free platform, it is supported by iXsystems a for-profit company who sells enterprise storage arrays based largely on FreeNAS.
-Here are some of the guides we have available with more coming:
+TrueNAS / FreeNAS is an extremely popular ZFS storage platform based on FreeBSD.
+While FreeNAS is a free platform, it is supported by iXsystems a for-profit company that sells enterprise storage arrays based largely on FreeNAS.
+Here are some of the guides we have available, with more coming:

 pfSense Buyer’s Guides